MISSING: 14-year-old DC boy

 WASHINGTON (WUSA9) - Police are asking for the public’s help locating a missing 14-year-old boy from D.C.

-Jaylen Lee was last seen Saturday in the 1000 block of Maryland Avenue, Northeast.
+Michael Carrera-Mason was last seen on Monday in the 5000 block of Kimi Gray Court, Southeast.

-Police describe him as a black male, medium brown complexioned, 5’7”, 140 pounds, with brown eyes and black hair.
-He was last seen wearing a black jacket, blue jeans, a black hooded sweatshirt and black shoes.
+Police describe him as a black male, with a light complexion, 5’, 120 pounds, with black hair and brown eyes.
+He was last seen wearing a black jacket and black tennis shoes.

 © 2017 WUSA-TV